With Venngage’s Import Spreadsheet feature, you can quickly create vibrant, insightful charts with ease.

 3. Import your spreadsheet

 To import your spreadsheet, you need to use the web link, not the share link.
-Here’s how get it:
+Here’s how to get it:

 Select File > Publish to the Web > Publish.